whisperity/DuplicateDestroyer/README.md

     DuplicateDestroyer.exe

     -h    Show this help text.
-    -ok   Safety disable.
-If omitted, will run in read-only mode.
     -v    Verbose mode
     -o    Automatically schedule the OLDEST file for keeping.
     -n    Automatically schedule the NEWEST file for keeping.